Daniresni/ChurnData_Project/README.md

 ## Contact

-For any inquiries, you can reach me at [your email or GitHub profile].
+For any inquiries, you can reach me at danielresni@gmail.com